antor44/livestream_video/README.md

 For the script: Local audio/video file must be enclosed in double quotation marks, with full path or if the file is in the same directory preceded with './'

 The text-to-speech feature and translation to languages other than English are performed via the internet, thanks to the Translate-shell app, which utilizes a free Google service.
-However, the availability of this service is not guaranteed and the text-to-speech feature only works for chunks of a few seconds.
+However, the availability of this service is not guaranteed and the text-to-speech feature only works for short segments of a few seconds and is limited to certain languages.

  [streamlink] option forces the url to be processed by streamlink.